-Stephen S. Yoder serves as our President and Chief Executive Officer pursuant to an employment agreement dated December 17, 2014, which provides for a continuous term and may be terminated by either party at any time, provided that if Mr. Yoder resigns he shall provide us with at least 90 days' prior written notice.
-Mr. Yoder is eligible to receive an annual bonus of up to 50% of his annual base salary, increased from a target of 40% by the Compensation Committee effective for 2018, based upon achievement of individual and corporate performance objectives as determined by the Compensation Committee in its sole discretion.
-The Compensation Committee increased Mr. Yoder's annual base salary to \$515,000 in 2019.
+Stephen S. Yoder serves as our President and Chief Executive Officer pursuant to an employment agreement dated December 17, 2014, which provides for a continuous term and may be terminated by either party at any time, provided that if Mr. Yoder resigns, he shall provide us with at least 90 days' prior written notice.
+Mr. Yoder is eligible to receive an annual bonus of up to 50% of his annual base salary based upon achievement of individual and corporate performance objectives as determined by the Compensation Committee in its sole discretion.
+The Compensation Committee increased Mr. Yoder's annual base salary to \$548,375 in 2021.